 This great breakdown from Bleacher Report has explanations of a bunch of football concepts, including a zone blitz.
 Here’s how it works:

-While Barr wouldn’t be thrilled with playing fewer downs, his pure pass rushing role could look more like that of Dont’a Hightower, who played 864 snaps and rushed 171 times.
+Barr might not be happy playing fewer downs, but his pure pass-rushing role could look more like that of Dont’a Hightower, who played 864 snaps and rushed 171 times.
 That’s 161 fewer total plays than Barr and 50 more rushes.